 South Vancouver Island Zoos, Petting Farms and Aquariums

 Located in the heart of downtown Victoria, Beacon Hill Children’s Farm has operated since 1985.
 The running of the goats is a hoot to see, and those same funny goats provide hours of entertainment for the young and young at heart.
 Although the goats are the main attraction, you’ll also see pigs, birds, ducks, chickens, peacocks, and possibly a few other surprises.

 Hours: Open Daily 10:00 am – 4:00 pm

 Victoria Bug Zoo

 This is definitely not your typical zoo!
-It does, however, allow you to get up close and personal with a variety of very large bugs.
+However, it lets you get up close and personal with various large bugs.
 If bugs are your thing, Victoria Bug Zoo is the place to be.
 There are approximately 50 fascinating species to view, and you get to choose the level of interaction you have with them.
 (If you are anything like me, it will be from a very safe distance).

 Hours: Open daily from 10:00 am – 5:00 pm (exceptions apply)

 In a space roughly the size of three basketball courts, thousands of butterflies fly through the air.
 As you wander through the lush indoor garden of tropical plants and flowers, you’ll also encounter dart frogs, tortoises, iguanas, flamingos, tropical ducks, and free-flying tropical birds.
 If that’s not enough, head over to the insectarium to experience an array of impressive insects and invertebrates from around the world.